Version supplied on the CD of my UT-61C DMM.

 Minor graphical glitches that don't affect regular usage (for instance, the "fill" text would vanish at random, but the checkbox is still clickable and the function works perfectly).

 What was not tested

 Tested using multimeter UNI-T UT61C with the supplied IR to RS232 cable.
 I've used the physical RS232 port at the back of my desktop PC (motherboard: Biostar TA890GXE with header) and it worked flawlessly out of the box.
+Also tested with a CH340-based USB to serial converter.
 Tested on a 32 bit Wineprefix set to Windows XP.

 |Operating system||Test date||Wine version||Installs?||Runs?||Used|